tendermint/startport/docs/cli/index.md

 **Options**

 ```
   -h, --help                help for vuex
+      --proto-all-modules   Enables proto code generation for 3rd party modules used in your chain
 ```

 **SEE ALSO**